 Ready to get started as a curriculum writer?
 You can search for these positions with online schools such as K12 and Connections Academy.
 Look on their job boards and use the keywords “writer” or “instructional design” to find openings.

-Many districts hire tutors to help kids after school.
+Additionally, many districts hire tutors to help kids after school.
 And, if you are hoping to work online, you can find tutoring positions with many different companies.
 When you tutor online, you typically meet with the student via video, and have access to a virtual blackboard.

 What subjects are you qualified to tutor in?
 Math and SAT prep are hot fields, but you can find tutor positions for a variety of subjects.